 Personal Hygiene

-Personal hygiene is not something to be skipped just because the cold and wind may make it uncomfortable to keep up with.
-A simple wet rag used in your tent at night can suffice to wipe away sweat from key areas on your body, like your armpits.
-And hand sanitizer is the easiest way to keep your hands clean.
+Personal hygiene is not something to be skipped just because the cold and wind make it uncomfortable to keep up with.
+On cold nights, a simple wet rag used in your tent can suffice to wipe away sweat from key areas on your body, like your armpits and feet.
+Hand sanitizer is the easiest way to keep your hands clean.
 If you plan on using soap, make sure you choose an option that is biodegradable.

-When packing toilet paper, you can take out the cardboard roll, and put the remaining paper in a plastic baggie, to reduce weight and bulk in your bag.
-A toothbrush and toothpaste are also obviously a must, but some people may forget one other key product in the winter: sunscreen for your face.
-Just because there’s snow on the ground, doesn’t mean those rays are any less powerful!
+When packing toilet paper, you can take out the cardboard roll and put the remaining paper in a plastic baggie.
+This reduces weight and bulk in your pack.
+A toothbrush and toothpaste are also obviously a must, but don’t forget one other key item for winter campingsunscreen for your face!
+Just because there’s snow on the ground, doesn’t mean those rays are any less powerful, especially as they reflect off the white powder.

-Insider tip: instead of a wet rag, makeup wipes or baby wipes can make for a useful quick fix.
-Plus, since using the bathroom outside when it’s cold is already enough of a hassle, we recommend GoGirl products for women to make it a bit easier.
+Instead of a wet rag, makeup wipes or baby wipes can be used for a quick fix, since they’re disposable and easy to pack among your personal items.
+Plus, since using the bathroom outside when it’s cold is already enough of a hassle, we recommend bringing GoGirl products for women to make it a bit easier.

 Traveling and safety gear